-Area burnt in the Wooroloo bushfire in 2021 and containing an overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and some scrub vegetation.
+Overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and scrub vegetation.

-Area burnt in the Wooroloo bushfire in 2021 and containing an overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and some scrub vegetation.
+Overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and scrub vegetation.

-Area burnt in the Wooroloo bushfire in 2021 and containing an overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and some scrub vegetation.
+Overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and scrub vegetation.

-Area burnt in the Wooroloo bushfire in 2021 and containing an overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and some scrub vegetation.
+Overstorey of mature Eucalypt trees with canopy foliage cover 30-70%, understorey of shrubs and scrub vegetation.